ameer611/sector-soft-task/README.md

 ## Environment Variables

-See `.env` for all required variables.
+See `.env.example` for all required variables.

 ---